Neehan/book-template/README.md

 \[c+d\]
 ```

-The output will look like this:
+The output will look like:

 ```
 blah blah blah